containers/podman/docs/podman-run.1.md

   Timeout (in seconds) to stop a container.
 Default is 10.

 **--subgidname**=name
    Name for GID map from the `/etc/subgid` file.
-Using this flag will run the container with user namespace enabled, unless the --userns=host flag is turned on.
-This flag conflicts with the `--gidmap`.
+Using this flag will run the container with user namespace enabled.
+This flag conflicts with `--userns` and `--gidmap`.

 **--subuidname**=name
    Name for UID map from the `/etc/subuid` file.
-Using this flag will run the container with user namespace enabled, unless the --userns=host flag is turned on.
-This flag conflicts with the `--uidmap`.
+Using this flag will run the container with user namespace enabled.
+This flag conflicts with `--userns` and `--uidmap`.

 **--sysctl**=SYSCTL
   Configure namespaced kernel parameters at runtime